Avanade/Beef/tools/Beef.CodeGen.Core/README.md

   -sim|--simulation         Indicates whether the code-generation is a simulation (i.e. does not create/update any artefacts).

 Extended commands and argument(s): clean       Cleans (removes) all related directories named 'Generated'.
               - Use --param exclude=name[,name] to exclude named directory(s) from the clean.

   count       Counts and reports the number of files and lines (All and Generated) within all related directories.
               - Use --param exclude=name[,name] to exclude named directory(s) from the count.

+  endpoints   Lists (audits) the code-generated endpoints and related configuration.
 ```

 <br/>